mskilab-org/gUtils/README.md

 ### `%Q%`

-Subsets or re-orders `a` based on a logical or integer valued expression that operates on the GRanges metadata columns of `a`
+Subsets or re-orders `a` based on a logical or integer valued expression that operates on the GRanges metadata columns of `a`.
 ```{r}
   a %Q% (expr)
   a %Q% (col1  == "value" & col2 > 0 & col3 < 100)